 Who doesn’t want to get the most bang for their buck?

-Expertly crafted from fine calfskins and the unparalleled Goodyear welt construction, it’s hard to find anything wrong with these burgundy beauties.
+Expertly crafted from fine materials and the unparalleled welt construction, it’s hard to find anything wrong with these cognac beauties.
 The thick soles deliver great support and the color is eye-catching yet versatile.